PLAN YOUR VISIT

 AREA INFORMATION

-Local shops and restaurants in Chimney Rock Village remain closed during rebuilding efforts following Hurricane Helene.
-Restaurants in Lake Lure are open and welcome visitors.
+Local shops and restaurants in Chimney Rock Village and Lake Lure are now open and welcome visitors.
 The Lake Lure marina and beach, Visitors Center, and Morse Park walkways and gardens all remain closed at this time.

 Go to VisitNCSmallTowns.com for a complete guide to area recovery efforts, businesses that are open, and what to do while you’re in the area.
 Your support for tourism is needed more than ever and is greatly appreciated.
 If you need to stock up on groceries, incidentals or gas, Ingles grocery store is about eight miles (about a 15-minute drive) from the Lake Lure Flowering Bridge.